-Alice L. Pawley is an Assistant Professor in the School of Engineering Education at Purdue University.
+Alice L. Pawley is an Associate Professor in the School of Engineering Education at Purdue University.
 She holds an affiliate appointment in the Women’s Studies Program.
 She is a former blogger at Scienceblogs, co-blogging at “Sciencewomen”.

 Dr. Pawley worked in the Engineering Learning Center and the Wisconsin Engineering Education Laboratory at the University of Wisconsin-Madison for several years, working with teaching assistants teaching engineering learning community courses to first-year engineering students.
-She developed the LINKS program, part of the NSF-funded Foundation Coalition, and started and developed the UW-Madison College Fellows Program, conducted in the late 1990s.
+She helped develop the LINKS program, part of the NSF-funded Foundation Coalition, and started and developed the UW-Madison College Fellows Program, conducted in the late 1990s.

-With the funding of the Center for the Integration of Research, Teaching and Learning, an NSF-funded Engineering Education Center, Dr. Pawley moved her work to participate in the development of the Delta Program, the UW-Madison manifestation of CIRTL.
+With the funding of the Center for the Integration of Research, Teaching and Learning (CIRTL), an NSF-funded Engineering Education Center, Dr. Pawley moved her work to participate in the development of the Delta Program, the UW-Madison manifestation of CIRTL.
 She contributed to the development of the CIRTL pillars, teaching-as-research, learning community, and learning-through-diversity.
 She helped design and implement the Expeditions in Learning program, and developed, co-taught, and evaluated the Diversity in the College Classroom course.

 Dr. Pawley currently teaches in both the first year engineering program and the graduate engineering education program at Purdue University.
 She co-developed the course ENE 590 “History and Philosophy of Engineering Education” with colleagues Robin Adams and Karl Smith, in fall 2007.
 She regularly co-teaches the course with Dr. Adams and Dr. Brent Jesiek.